Configure and edit Databricks Jobs

 Note

 Tasks configured to use a remote Git repository cannot write to workspace files.
-They must write temporary data to ephemeral driver storage and persistent data to a volume or table.
+These tasks must write temporary data to ephemeral storage attached to the driver node of the compute configured to run the task and persistent data to a volume or table.

-Databricks recommends creating jobs referencing workspace paths in Git folders only for quick iteration and testing during development.
-Databricks recommends reconfiguring jobs to reference a remote Git repository as you move into staging and production.
-Learn more about version-controlled source code in a Databricks job.
+Databricks recommends referencing workspace paths in Git folders only for rapid iteration and testing during development.
+As you move jobs into staging and production, Databricks recommends configuring those jobs to reference a remote Git repository.
+To learn more about using a remote Git repository with a Databricks job, see the following section.

 Configure a Git provider